Sufyani: Skepticism

-On some of the details of the Sufyani tale, scholar Muhammad Benshili casts doubt, stating, it is not possible to determine whether he will send two armies against the Mahdi or only one, or if he himself will be swallowed up with his troops or remain in Baghdad.
+On some of the details of the Sufyani tale, the scholar Muhammad Benshili casts doubt: it is not possible to determine whether he will send two armies against the Mahdi or only one, or if he himself will be swallowed up with his troops or remain in Baghdad.

-Going beyond details to essence, at least one source (the Salafi fatwa site IslamQA.info) considers the hadith of Sufyani unsound, quoting Al-Albani (1914-1999) as declaring it munkar (going against another sahih hadith and reported to have a weak narrator) and citing imperfections in the isnad.
+Going beyond details to essence, at least one source (the Salafi fatwa site IslamQA.info) considers the hadith of Sufyani unsound by quoting Al-Albani (1914-1999) as declaring it munkar (going against another sahih, or sound, hadith and reported to have a weak narrator) and citing imperfections in the isnad (chain of transmitters).

-Ibn ‘Uthaymeen also considered hadith of Sufyaani as weak narration.
+Ibn ‘Uthaymeen also considered the hadith of Sufyaani as weak in narration.
 (Mansour Leghaei also has his doubts about the veracity of the story.

-Scholar Wilferd Madelung writes that the prophesy of the Sufyani "as the rival and opponent of the Mahdi, has repeatedly attracted the attention of modern scholars", who trace it not to divine revelation but to enemies of the Abbasid dynasty and their various hopes that some "member of the Sufyinid branch of the house of Umayy" would lead an overthrow of the Abbasids and restore the Umayyad dynasty.
-Supporters of Abbasid dynasty then turned this into a prophesy of an AntiChrist figure who would kill good Muslims.
+The scholar Wilferd Madelung writes that the prophesy of the Sufyani "as the rival and opponent of the Mahdi, has repeatedly attracted the attention of modern scholars", who trace it not to divine revelation but to enemies of the Abbasid dynasty and their various hopes that some "member of the Sufyinid branch of the house of Umayy" would lead an overthrow of the Abbasids and restore the Umayyad dynasty.
+Supporters of the Abbasid dynasty then turned that into a prophesy of an AntiChrist figure who would kill good Muslims.

 "...
 The Syrians refused to admit the death of Abi Muhammad and believed that he was hiding in the mountains of al-Tā'if, from where he would reappear in triumph, a belief presumably patterned upon the Kaysini belief about Muhammad b. al-Ḥanafiyya.
 They created a legend with purely Syrian elements about him.
 Some of these are still recognizable in the garbled version fabricated by traditionists with Shi'ite and pro- 'Abbasid sentiments in which he was transformed from a Syrian hero into a figure resembling the Dajjal."